mennosmit-dev/AI-Engineer-Certificate/Course_1_Machine_Learning_with_Python/README.md

 - `k-means-customer-seg.py`: Applying K-means for customer segmentation on simulated data simulated and on a real dataset, evaluating results using a colour map.
 - `comparing_dbscan_hdbscan.py`: Comparing DBSCAN to HDBSCAN on clustering art gallaries and musea (WGS84 date, and Web marcator (EPSG:3857)).
 - `pca.py`: (a) projecting 2D data onto prinicpal axis via PCA and (b) exploring 4 dimensional reduction for iris flowers.
+- `t-sne_umap.py`:Comparing t-SNE and UMAP, also against PCA, on feature space dimensions (on a synthetic make_blobs dataset)